George F. Grant: Biography

-George F. Grant began an innovative style of fly tying in the early 1930s, and patented a unique method in 1939 (U.S. Patent No. 2,178.031).
-Grant's method for weaving hackles is similar to but distinct from that of Francis Potts.
-Grant was one of the first anglers to realize that large trout fed primarily beneath the surface on nymphs, and that one needed to imitate and learn to fish this insect-stage if one wanted to consistently catch large trout.
+George F. Grant began an innovative style of fly tying in the early 1930s and patented a unique method in 1939 (U.S. Patent No. 2,178.031).
+Grant uses a similar but different technique to Francis Potts' for weaving hackles.
+Grant was one of the first anglers to realize that large trout primarily consumed nymphs below the surface and that if one wanted to consistently catch large trout, they needed to imitate and learn to fish this insect-stage.
 Grant's nymphs imitated primarily large stoneflies such as the giant salmonfly (Pteronarcys californicus), which grows up to two inches in length.
 In 1973, the Federation of Fly Fishers awarded Grant the Buz Buszek Memorial Award-an award plaque presented annually to that person who has made significant contributions to the arts of fly tying.

 In 1947, Grant married Annabell Thomson, and opened his own tackle shop that same year.
 Grant's Fly Shop was in operation until 1951.
 Shortly after closing his shop, he began working for Treasure State Sporting Goods.
 Throughout those years, Grant and his wife Annabell enjoyed spending time wading the Big Hole River, Grant proud that his "dyed in the wool tomboy" wife could fly cast like a pro.

 In 1967 Grant retired, lived summers on the Big Hole River, fished nearly every day, and began writing.
 Grant also edited the newsletter River Rat for Montana Trout Unlimited, writing many of the articles himself.
 He also wrote many essays published in local newspapers.